rockowitz/ddcui/README.md

 **ddcui**
 =======

-**ddcui** is a graphical user interface for ddcutil, implemented using Qt.
+**ddcui** is a graphical user interface for **ddcutil**, implemented using Qt.

-This is early beta level code, and many features are not yet fully implemented, including help and proper reporting of certain VCP features.
+This is early beta level code, and many features are not yet fully implemented, including online help and proper reporting of certain peculiar VCP features.

 For basic instructions on building **ddcui**, see file ***BUILDING.md***.
 Both a CMake ***CMakeLists.txt*** and a Qt ***ddcui.pro*** file are provided.

-Additional documentation can be found on the [ddcutil web site](https://github.com/rockowitz)
+Additional documentation can be found on the [ddcutil web site](https://www.ddcutil.com)

 Some user interface issues should be noted in advance.